Posts Categorised: Field

 Dogs run without a collar in both organizations, but when the collar or slip lead is removed is different.

 In Senior it’s removed before going to the line from the final holding blind.
 The dog is put back on a lead when the series is finished and the dog and handler are behind the judges.
-You may also be asked to put your dog on a lead to honor if your dog has failed the test.
+You may be asked to put your dog on a lead to honor if your dog has failed the test.

-In Seasoned, the dog goes to the line on a lead and the lead is removed before starting the test.
+For Seasoned, the dog goes to the line on a lead and the lead is removed before starting the test.
 If the dog runs the marks and blind from a different line, the dog is put back on a lead when moving to the next line.
 The dog is also put on a lead when the series is finished.

 Handlers in both organizations must shoulder the shotgun.
 Senior tests have a non-operational gun and there is no shooting from the line.
 Seasoned tests require handlers to shoulder, aim and shoot a popper at each bird.